-What happens if our assessment is wrong?
+What happens if the assessment is wrong?

-- We may fail to intervene and a child suffers more maltreatment. - We may intervene too quickly and cause the family and the child additional unnecessary trauma. - We may intervene too severely and cause the family and the child additional unnecessary trauma. - We may fail to intervene at an appropriate level to meet the need and the child is maltreated again.
+- A child may suffer more maltreatment due to lack of intervention. - Intervening too quickly or too severely may cause the family and the child additional and unnecessary trauma. - Failure to intervene at an appropriate level to meet the need may result in the child being maltreated again.